jeremychauvet/aws-elasticbeanstalk-showroom/README.md

 <a name="cost-estimation"></a>
 # Cost estimation
 > :warning: Prices are calculated for "Frankurt" region (eu-central-1) on 27 june 2020.
 Values may change with time and different region.
+> This showroom is designed to fit as possible in AWS Free Tier.
+Cost should be lower than expected on the below section.

 We use AWS Pricing generator to complete this section : https://calculator.aws/#/createCalculator